ripter/Workshops/aframe/character-controller/README.md

 ## Active Goal:
-[ ] User can control two different animated models, walking forward and turning with animations.
+* [ ] User can control two different animated models, walking forward and turning with animations.
-✅ Add new animated model
+* ✅ Add new animated model
-[ ]
+* ✅ Add Click handlers on the models.
+* ✅ On click, toggle the character-controller component.
+* [ ] Use Run animation instead of the Walk.
+This model uses animations with different names and speeds.
+The Controller should support both.

 ## ToDo:
 * [ ] Everything.